oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

     # <copy>vi config</copy>
     ```

-2. Paste the configuration file contents (earlier you pasted this content into a temporary text file) into the `config` file.
+2. Press **Escape** and then **i**.
+Paste the configuration file contents into the `config` file.
+Note: Earlier you pasted this content into a temporary text file.
 The content looks similar to the following code.
 Be sure to include `[DEFAULT]` at the top.

    ```text
     [DEFAULT]